iMetzker/cpfvalidator/readme-us.md

 ## 🚀 Project

-The project consists of creating a user-interactive web page for CPF validation.
+The project consists of creating a React application that interacts with the user for CPF validation.

 <br>

-The logic for the CPF validation account used in the project was based on the fact that a CPF number consists of 11 digits, the first 9 are the base numbers, and the last 2 are the so-called check digits, which are used to validate if the base 9 numbers are correct.
+The logic for the CPF validation used in the project was based on the fact that a CPF number consists of 11 digits, the first 9 are the base numbers, and the last 2 are the so-called check digits, which are used to validate if the base 9 numbers are correct.

 - The first validation performed was to multiply each base number separately, starting with 10 and ending with 2 and reserving the sum of the total of each multiplication in an accumulator;